railwayapp/docs/src/docs/reference/cli-api.md

 Options:
-  -e, --environment <ENVIRONMENT>  Environment to link to -p, --project-id <PROJECT-ID>    Project ID to link to -s, --service <SERVICE>          The service to link to
+  -e, --environment <ENVIRONMENT>  Environment to link to -p, --project-id <PROJECT_ID>    Project ID to link to -s, --service <SERVICE>          The service to link to
       --json                       Output in JSON format -h, --help                       Print help